radekstepan/therascript/README.md

 - [ ] fix vertical align of transcript header, items too close to the top; `align-items: flex-end`
 - [ ] reduce the left and right padding on the chat/transcript section and be consistent with the chats section
 - [ ] in the sessions sidebar the session link active onclick outline is being cutoff (top and left)
-- [ ] when you send a message and there's an error from the API, the message could still be saved, so keep showing it in the UI
-- [ ] the star message icon is too small and not vertically aligned with the message itself
-- [ ] think about the starred messages popover, the list/UI looks odd
 - [ ] the formatting of date fields is not consistent when rendered as an `input type="date"` and text field
 - [ ] show progress bar when transcribing a chat session and be able to abort the process
-- [ ] starred messages don't show in the popover
 - [ ] if you can't find chat data, show the same message when we fail to load the session
 - [ ] the `sessionSortCriteriaAtom` says it's sorting by "date", but in the UI it shows sorted by "Client"
 - [ ] change the theme dropodown such that we highlight rather than show a checkmark next to the selected theme